We have long known, thanks to our wonderful moms, the value of eating spinach.

 It is easy to wilt spinach to tenderness in seconds, making it a hurried cook's best friend.
 What's better, it goes with almost anything.
 Spinach parathas, spinach rice, spinach dal...you name it, and there's a way to cook it with spinach for an easy health buzz!

 I grab up fresh spinach when I can find it at the market, but I always have some frozen spinach on hand for those quick weeknight meals that need to be both tasty and healthy.
 My recipe for today is Spinach Kootu, one such favorite.
 A classic Tamil dish, Spinach Kootu takes just minutes to put together.

-The Kootu goes great with rice, although I love nothing more than eating it with a hot chapati.
+The Kootu goes great with rice, although I love nothing more than eating it with a hot chapati or a pilaf.
 I like it so much, in fact, that when I have it on hand, I snack on it straight out of the refrigerator.
 Yum.

 Spinach Kootu | Keerai Kootu

 - Grind the fenugreek seeds, red chillies and coconut milk into a smooth paste.

 - In a saucepan, combine the ground masala and the spinach.
 Bring to a boil, reduce heat, and simmer five minutes.

 - Heat the oil in a small skillet.
 Add the mustard seeds, and when they sputter, add the udad dal.